Moneenroe: Transport

 Moneenroe is situated on the Dublin to Clonmel Bus Éireann bus route.
-Also, a private bus service Buggy's of Castlecomer has a daily bus service to and from Carlow town.
-Ring a Link is a community based rural transport which operates a route in the Northeast of the county covering Castlecomer, Ballyraggett, Coan, Conahy, Muckalee, Ballyouskill, Clogh and Moneenroe.
+Also, a private bus service, Buggy's of Castlecomer, has a daily bus service to and from Carlow town.
+Ring a Link is a community-based rural transport which operates a route in the Northeast of the county covering Castlecomer, Ballyraggett, Coan, Conahy, Muckalee, Ballyouskill, Clogh and Moneenroe.

 Culture

-It is known as the Unofficial Capital of North Kilkenny.

 Moneenroe was home to Nicholas Boran, a professed communist and union organiser in the Castlecomer mines.